-Tillamook Bay is located along the Oregon Coast, 50 miles south of the Columbia River.
+Tillamook Bay is on the Oregon coast, 50 miles south of the Columbia River.

 The Corps of Engineers does not maintain recreation facilities at this location.
-Please stay off the jetties as they are hazardous and not intended for recreational use.
-Nearby and/or adjacent recreational facilities fall under the jurisdiction of private, local or state agencies.
+Stay off the jetties as they are hazardous and not intended for recreational use.
+Nearby adjacent recreational facilities fall under the jurisdiction of private, local or state agencies.
 Learn more about jetties and why they are unsuitable for recreation at Understanding Coastal Jetties.